 Any publicly-funded project over $1M in construction value has to be approved by the Board of Regents, and that is when it can make its debut in the public arena.
 Projects are funded through the GT Campus Foundation, through private donors, and through strategic corporate partners but Jones’ team utilizes the same procurement process regardless.
 The only difference is who is part of the process.
 Again, creating an AEC marketing strategy that helps you build relationships with these professionals before the selection process will make all the difference.

 For publicly-funded projects going through the Board of Regents and/or it has GSFIC involved, they will each contribute representatives to the selection committee.
 If funding is provided by an affiliate organization like the Athletic Association for example, then that group will supply representatives to the selection committee.
 In any case, just know that the team Scott Jones leads will be involved.

 Georgia Tech wants firms that have the capacity and resources to take on their projects, with team members who know how to roll up their sleeves and get the job done.
 If you are interested in chasing down work from Georgia Tech, make sure to visit the Georgia Procurement website and weigh the project requirements against the expertise and abilities that your AEC firm has to offer.
-For more on how to win AEC projects from Georgia Tech and meet the expectations of Jones and his team, listen to our podcast episode, AEC Partners With Georgia Tech, featuring Scott Jones.
+For more ways to build your marketing strategy to win more work with institutions like Georgia Tech, listen to our podcast episode, How to Win work with Georgia Tech, with Scott Jones.